webkeydev/webkey-headless-control/README.md

 }
 ```

-### Request the connection status from the Webkey service.
+### Request the connection status and serial id from the Webkey service.
-The Webkey service send respons with pending intent.
+The Webkey service send response with pending intent.
 You must implement an intent receiver.
 The pending intent key in the broadcast intent is the **receiver**.

 If no intent is coming the Webkey service is inactive so the connection is offline.